-Best Places to Get Money Orders
+Best Places To Get Money Orders

 Obtaining a post office money order is one of the more affordable options.
-Money orders are sold in amounts up to $1,000 and fees vary based on the amount of the money order:
+Money orders are sold in amounts up to $1,000 and fees vary based on the amount of the money order.

-|USPS Money Order Fees|
+|U.S. Postal Service Money Order Fees|

 |Money Order Amount||Fee|

-|$500.01 to $1,000.00||$1.60|
+|$500.01 to $1,000||$1.70|

 Walmart is an authorized agent of the MoneyGram money order.
-You can purchase a money order in any amount up to $1,000 for a small fee of $0.70.
+You can purchase a money order in any amount up to $1,000 for a small fee of 88 cents.
 After filling out the form and obtaining the money order, you can either hand-deliver it to the intended recipient or mail it.

 Banks and Credit Unions

 |Citibank||Free for Citi Priority and Citigold accounts; $5 for other Citi accounts||N/A|

 Online Money Order Providers

 In today’s fast-paced world, sending a money order online can save a great deal of time.
 Just like banks and credit unions, each online institution has its own set fees.
-Xoom, which is a Paypal service, even allows customers to send international money orders.
+Xoom, which is a PayPal service, even allows customers to send international money orders.
 The fee is based on the amount of the money order and the country where the recipient resides.